immstudios/promexp/README.md

 # promexp

-Promexp is a simplified replacement of Prometheus node exporter, but also provides several metrics useful for the broadcast environment.
+Promexp is a stand-alone service (Windows/Linux), which acts as a simplified replacement of Prometheus node exporter.
+Along with basic system metrics, it provides information useful in a broadcast environment.

 Configuration
 -------------